Rapid7 Labs

 Data Use Restrictions

-In order to ensure that data is only used in support of the project's goals and to help protect privacy we have implemented the following general restrictions:
+To ensure data is used appropriately and to protect privacy, we have implemented the following restrictions:

-• The data must be used for cybersecurity purposes that improve security outcomes.
-It cannot be used in security products or services that attack or cause harm.
-It cannot be used for non-security purposes such as marketing.
+• The data must be used for legitimate cybersecurity purposes that improve security outcomes.
+It cannot be used for offensive security activities that attack or cause harm.
+It cannot be used for non-security purposes such as marketing or lead generation.

 Feel free to contact research[at]rapid7.com regarding further questions.